b2io/handbook/benefits.md

 ## Voting Leave

-Civic responsibility is important, and employees are encouraged to exersize their right to vote.
-If you need to leave during the work day to vote, please let your collegues know.
+Civic responsibility is important, and employees are encouraged to exercise their right to vote.
+If you need to leave during the work day to vote, please let your colleagues know.

 ## 401k